-There is no better way to know whether your desktop computer is performing at its best than to check the graphics card.
+There is no better way to know whether your desktop computer is performing at its best than to check the Graphics Card.
 Dust ruins the appearance of your computer, but it also harms its performance.
-Cleaning your graphics card is essential to keeping it in good working order.
+Clean GPU is essential to keeping it in good working order.
 It is vital to wash it correctly to maintain optimal operation.

 Your PC will slow down if you don’t clean it regularly.
 You may notice that your PC is generating more noise than usual.
 Maybe.
 Later, it will abruptly shut off, as many gamers and binge-watchers have learned the hard way.
 To put it another way, if you don’t clean your computer, it will overheat.